 The main takeaway is to establish positive momentum early on to carry it out throughout your whole day, which can snowball into you making larger goals for yourself.

 Conversely, the opposite can happen so be sure to tap into your mindfulness practices and focus on the idea of replacing your bad habits with good ones.
-This’ll help you not only in chasing your goals, but also in getting over roadblocks.
+That’ll help you not only in chasing your goals but also in getting over roadblocks.

 Here’s an extra tip: Your morning routine doesn’t have to be complex.
 It just needs to be consistent and set the right intentions for your day.
 Check out these morning routine ideas to find one that’s effective for you.